Configuration Guide

 Running export SKILLSMITH_API_KEY=... in your terminal does NOT pass the variable

 to MCP servers.
-MCP servers run as subprocesses spawned by Claude Code and don't inherit your
+MCP servers run as subprocesses and don't inherit your

 shell environment.
 Use one of the methods above instead.